Documentation

 Available modes:

-• all: All capabilities enabled (default)
+• all: All capabilities enabled (single-node Enterprise deployments only)

 • ingest: Data ingestion and line protocol parsing